 It draws bees, butterflies, wasps, and the bright yellow goldfinches I love to watch at the feeder.

 Seeds are available from True Leaf Market.
-You may purchase 1-ounce, 4-ounce, 1-pound, or 1-gram packages to sow in Zones 3 to 10.
+You may purchase one-ounce, four-ounce, one-pound, or one-gram packages to sow in Zones 3 to 10.

 In addition to providing food, native species provide shelter.